Many of you have probably had cold callers wasting your time.

 Eventually he asked if he was speaking to the right person so I said: “Probably not.”
 So he asked if I would “find out who at this number had a minor car accident”.
 I said: “No, as I don’t see why I should do your work for you.”
 So then he wondered if this was a home number or a work number and when I would not tell him he began to realise he was getting nowhere and rang off abruptly, as they usually do – such is their love of helping people.

 Another way of handling such calls is simply to put the phone down beside you and carry on working.
 Let them speak into thin air and eventually they will realise that they are talking to no-one and will ring off.
 Don’t put the phone down at that stage, for then they can simply phone someone else.
-Keep the phone off the hook as this keeps the line busy and prevents them making another phone call.
+Keep the phone off the hook as this keeps the line busy and prevents them making another phone call on that line.
 In a short while the phone will begin to buzz, reminding you to hang up your phone again.

 5 Nov 2018: the surreptitious gathering of information.